gjwdyk/Notes-K8s/README.md

 Before you start, you need to prepare the followings:

-SSH Private and Public Keys
+K8s Nodes SSH Private and Public Key-Pair

+Have a Registered a Route53 Domain Name

 Docker Hub Account
 ![DockerHub Default Repository Privacy](Figures/DockerHubDefaultRepositoryPrivacy.png)